 These include dark-green leafy vegetables and broccoli, including spinach, romaine, kale, collard, swiss chard, turnip, and mustard greens.

 Tip!
-Greens can be sauteed or served in salads; also serve broccoli raw with a dip, roasted or steamed.
+Greens can be sauteed or served in salads; also serve broccoli raw with a dip, roasted, or steamed.
 Resistant kids can have greens added to smoothies and sandwiches or may like Kale Chips.
-If your child won’t touch a green in any way shape or form, vitamin A can be found in orange veggies and cantaloupe, vitamin C in fruits like oranges, strawberries and kiwi, vitamin K in vegetable oils and folate in cereals and other grains.
+If your child won’t touch green in any way shape or form, vitamin A can be found in orange veggies and cantaloupe, vitamin C in fruits like oranges, strawberries, and kiwi, vitamin K in vegetable oils, and folate in cereals and other grains.

 3. Beans and Peas